- • Professor of Historical Theology

 - LCMS Commission on Doctrinal Review (1998-2001)

 The greatest joy of his life, however, comes from the time he spends with his family.
-He and his wife, Amy, have three children: Lawrence III, Karl, and Joanna.
+He and his wife, Amy, have three children and two grandchildren.

 Works of Note